chiarage/Urban-Accessibility-through-Milan-s-Piazze-Aperte/README.md

 |- download_overture_milano.py
 |- isochrones.py

+*Please note* that the dataset of Piazze Aperte was made from scratch by the authors using as source Comune di Milano's official report.

 ## How to Use the Project 🔍
 The notebooks here presented already show the final results presented in the report; however for the sake of reproducibility here are the steps to follow.